 Down Payment Requirements

-If using a conventional home loan or other type of loan standard mortgage down payment requirements stay the same.
+If using a conventional home loan or another type of loan, standard mortgage down payment requirements stay the same.

 Veterans are allowed to use a VA loan to purchase a house through the program and receive 100% financing.